-John F. Lushis, Jr., a Member of the Firm and Co-Chair of the Economic Development Practice, focuses his practice on environmental, real estate, and transaction law.
+John F. Lushis, Jr., a Member of the firm and Co-Chair of the Economic Development Practice, focuses his practice on real estate, transaction law, and environmental law.

-He provides counsel on an extensive diversity of transactions, including loan transactions, corporate restructurings, acquisitions and divestitures, leases, industrial development authority financings, and a wide array of commercial agreements.
+He provides counsel on an extensive diversity of transactions including acquisitions and divestitures, leases, tax-exempt and conventional financings, brownfields redevelopment, and a wide array of commercial agreements.
 John has worked on multi-million-dollar loans and major tax-exempt financings for businesses and non-profits, as well as tax increment financing projects.

 John is one of the firm’s corporate environmental counsel, focusing on soil and groundwater issues and other environmental issues for various businesses.
 He is also registered to practice in the United States Patent and Trademark Office.

 He serves as solicitor for Lehigh County Industrial Development Authority, Northampton County New Jobs Corp, Northampton County General Purpose Authority, and Lehigh’s Economic Advancement Project.

-John has represented some of the Lehigh Valley’s most prominent entities, including City of Allentown, Embassy Bank, First Niagara Bank, Health Network Labs, Lehigh County Industrial Development Authority, Lehigh University, LifePath, Melting Pot Restaurants, National Penn Bank, Northampton County Industrial Development Authority, and Sands Casino Resort Bethlehem, among others.
+John has represented prominent entities including Always Bagels, BB&T, Health Network Labs, Lehigh University, LifePath, Melting Pot Restaurants, and Sands Casino Resort Bethlehem.

-John served as in-house counsel for Bethlehem Steel for more than 20 years.
-He considers the culmination of the sale of Bethlehem Steel’s assets to the International Steel Group for $1.5 billion and his continuing involvement with the world’s largest private brownfield re-development project located in Bethlehem, Pennsylvania, to be among his most memorable professional accomplishments.
+John was in-house counsel for Bethlehem Steel for more than 22 years, where he was co-lead counsel on the sale of assets to the International Steel Group for $1.5 billion and was heavily involved with brownfield re-development of the Corporation’s Bethlehem, Pennsylvania, property.
 While at Bethlehem Steel, he directed the development and implementation of strategies to manage substantial assets and liabilities associated with more than 75 facilities and properties in Pennsylvania, across the U.S., and internationally.
-In his career, he has been involved in transactions and financings totaling well into the billions of dollars.
+During his career, he has been involved in transactions and financings totaling billions of dollars.

 - Brownfields to gold mines?
 Possible – but be careful